peterjkingston/FolderSync/README.md

 # FolderSync
-Folder Syncronization windows service.
+Folder Syncronization Windows Service app.
 Listens to a directory and copies the changes to another directory.

 ## Installation
 * Build with VS2019